jlevy/kmd/README.md

 vi .env # Edit the file to add all desired API keys
 ```

+## Running

 To run:

 ```
 poetry run kmd
 ```

-## Installation

-To install kmd globally in current user's Python virtual environment (so you can more
+Optionally, to install kmd globally in current user's Python virtual environment (so you can more
 conveniently use `kmd` anywhere, make sure you have a usable Python 3.12+ environment
 active (such as using `pyenv`), then: